floatingpurr/sync_with_poetry/README.md

 ```

 Usually this hook uses only dev packages to sync the hooks.
 Pass `--all`, if you
-want to consider also the main project packages.
+want to scan also the main project packages.

 Pass `--skip <package_1> <package_2> ...` to disable the automatic
 synchronization of the repos such packages correspond to.

-Pass `--config=<path>` to point to a .pre-commit-config.yaml file that is not
+Pass `--config CONFIG` to point to an alternative config file (it defaults to
-located at the project root and/or named differently.
+`.pre-commit-config.yaml`).

 ## Supported packages